Tyler Hilinski: Personal life

 Tyler's older brother, Kelly, played as a quarterback for Notre Dame High School, Columbia University, Riverside City College and Weber State University.
 His younger brother, Ryan, is a quarterback for the Northwestern Wildcats.

 Death

-On January 16, 2018, after not showing up for practice earlier that day, Hilinski was found dead in his apartment with an apparent self-inflicted gunshot wound to the head.
+On January 16 2018, after not showing up for practice earlier that day, Hilinski was found dead in his apartment with an apparent self-inflicted gunshot wound to the head.
 He was 21 years old.
 According to police, a rifle, which belonged to one of his teammates, was recovered next to him along with a suicide note.
 The death was officially ruled a suicide.
 A memorial service was held for Hilinski on January 27, at Damien High School in La Verne, California; approximately 800 people attended.
 On June 26, 2018, doctors revealed that Hilinski was found to have Stage 1 chronic traumatic encephalopathy, which caused him to have the 'brain of a 65-year-old'.

+Hilinski's Hope Foundation

 Following Hilinski's death, his family started the foundation "Hilinski's Hope", which aims to raise awareness of mental health issues.
+The charity supports wellness for student athletes and focuses on challenging any stigma that surrounds mental health by providing education and resources.